nandhu-navneeth/just-demo/README.md

 # just-demo
-this is demo for git and github
+this is demo for git and github class